grimme-lab/mctc-lib/doc/format-ctfile.md

 M  END
 ```

-## Extensions

-No extension implemented to the original format.

-## Missing Features
+## Limitations

 The following features are currently not supported:

-- Not all modifiers are supported for the connection table
+- Not all atom and bond modifiers are supported in the connection table
-- SDF key-value pair annotations are dropped
+- SDF key-value pair annotations are dropped during reading
-- continuation lines in V3000 format are not supported
+- Continuation lines in V3000 format are not supported

 @Note Feel free to contribute support for missing features
       or bring missing features to our attention by opening an issue.